Dogs in religion: Zoroastrianism

 Both according to the Vendidad and in traditional Zoroastrian practice, dogs are allotted some funerary ceremonies analogous to those of humans.
 In the Vendidad, it is stated that the spirits of a thousand deceased dogs are reincarnated in a single otter ("water dog"), hence the killing of an otter is a terrible crime that brings drought and famine upon the land and must be atoned either by the death of the killer or by the killer performing a very long list of deeds considered pious, including the healing of dogs, raising of puppies, paying of fines to priests, as well as killing of animals considered noxious and unholy (cats, rats, mice and various species of reptiles, amphibians, and insects).

 Sagdid is a funeral ceremony in which a dog is brought into the room where the body is lying so that it can look on it.
 "Sagdid" means "dog sight" in the Middle Persian language of Zoroastrian theological works.
 There are various spiritual benefits thought to be obtained by the ceremony.
 It is believed that the original purpose was to make certain that the person was really dead since the dog's more acute senses would be able to detect signs of life that a human might miss.
 A "four-eyed" dog, that is one with two spots on its forehead, is preferred for sagdid.

 The traditional rites involving dogs have been under attack by reformist Zoroastrians since the mid-19th century, and they had abandoned them completely by the late 20th century.
 Even traditionalist Zoroastrians tend to restrict such rites to a significant extent nowadays (late 20th – early 21st century).

+Contemporary perspectives

+Contemporary perspectives on dogs in various religions today reflect a diversity of attitudes and practices.
+While many religious traditions continue to hold nuanced views on dogs, there are instances of evolving and more inclusive interpretations.
+For instance, in Islam, some Muslims have become more receptive to dogs as pets, recognizing the importance of compassion and kindness to animals as emphasized in the Quran and Hadith.
+In Judaism, the negative portrayals of dogs in earlier texts are tempered by an awareness of the responsibility for proper care and treatment of animals.